naher94/rehanbutt.com/README.md

 # [rehanbutt.com](https://rehanbutt.com)

 ## Content Notes

+* When a project is featured an additional tile image is needed

 * Tile Titles should be _____________
 * Tile Descriptions should say something along the lines of ___________
 * Page Titles should be very similar to Tile Titles with _________ as an exception